GusFiveO/CandidateMatcher/README.md

 - Slack app with necessary permissions

 ### Slack App

 create a Slack app at https://api.slack.com/apps

 #### Slack app redirect uri

 Use https://redirectmeto.com/ as redirect uri prefix to be able to use use http://localhost:3000/api/slack/install as redirect uri with HTTPS

+#### Slack app installation link

+Available in the Manage distribution section of your app at https://app.slack.com/

 #### make sure that your slack app have the following scopes

 - channels:history
 - channels:read
 - chat:write